robince/group-ARD/README.md

 3. __Group ARD__: $w \sim \mathcal{N}(0, \alpha_{c_i}^{-1})$

+We can estimate the inverse prior variances using similar methods proposed in Appendix 1 of [1].

 ## References

 [1] Tipping, Michael E. "Sparse Bayesian learning and the relevance vector machine."
 Journal of machine learning research 1.Jun (2001): 211-244.